kubernetes-sigs/gateway-api/site-src/concepts/glossary.md

 Traffic from workload to workload within a cluster.

+### Endpoint routing

+_Endpoint routing_ is sending requests to a specific Service directly to one of the endpoints of the Service backend, bypassing routing decisions which might be made by the underlying network infrastructure.
+This is commonly necessary for advanced routing cases like sticky sessions, where the gateway will need to guarantee that every request for a specific session goes to the same endpoint.

 ### North/South traffic

 Traffic from outside a cluster to inside a cluster (and vice versa).